07 Oct Bicycle Touring the Dalton Highway

 Some of the climbs are long and gradual, others were bone breaking super steep and challenging.
 In deed, we wondered often how the truckers are able to manage some of these inclines on loose gravel.

 The ever changing weather, the strong headwinds and the temperature changes had a way to play on our mood as well.

 However, seeing muskox and caribou roaming along the way and watching earth squirrels, fox, and porcupine wander around is enough to lift your spirits.
 Also, Alaska’s breathtaking scenery, the changing landscape from open vast tundra to big majestic mountains and beautiful river valleys make you forget all these struggles and make it all worth it.

 We also want to give a BIG THANKS to all the wonderful people we met along our way.

 There were the truckers and pipeline security workers, who usually slowed down for us, gave us lots of waves, thumbs up, and occasionally water and snacks along the way.

 There were construction workers, flagmen, and pilot car drivers who also gave us lots of encouragement, props, water, and snacks,

 All in all, the Dalton Highway is a physical, mental, and emotional challenge on a bicycle that should not be underestimated, but it is also a worthwhile adventure to be had.

-Be sure to watch and follow our YouTube video series (playlist), “Cycling the Americas”.
-The first 10 Episodes are from Alaska.
-You can follow us along as were are getting to Deadhorse and cycle tour to the bottom of Alaska where we take the ferry from Valdez/Whittier to Bellingham, Washington.
+You can watch and follow our YouTube video series (playlist), “Cycling the Americas”.
+The first 10 Episodes are from Alaska, where you can follow us along as were are getting to Deadhorse and cycle tour to the bottom of Alaska where we take the ferry from Valdez/Whittier to Bellingham, Washington.